Academic Accommodation Process

 Appropriate services and accommodations are determined on a case-by-case basis.
-Students with questions about eligibility for services are encouraged to contact Disability Services.
+Students with questions about eligibility for services are encouraged to contact Accessibility Services.

 Responsibilities of the Student:

 - Disclose student's disability by completing the Disclosure Form.
 A Wentworth e-mail address is required to complete this form.

 - Provide Accessibility Services with appropriate medical, psychological, psychoeducational, or neuropsychological documentation, indicating his/her disability, resultant functional limitations, impact of the disability in a post-secondary environment, and any recommended accommodations. * Submission of documentation is not the same as the request for services or accommodations.

 - Schedule an intake appointment (intakes can be done virtually to accommodate Covid-19 protocols) with Accessibility Services to discuss psychiatric/medical/academic history, strengths, previous modifications, and to determine reasonable accommodations. * After meeting with Accessibility Services, it is the student's responsibility to meet with professor(s) to discuss logistics of any accommodations.

 - Meet with Accessibility Services to request accommodations.

 * The deadline to request accommodations is three weeks prior to the last day of classes each semester.
 Late requests are considered but may not be feasible depending on the nature of the accommodation.